California Driver Handbook - Special Section - Minors

 - Be at least 16 years old.

-- Prove that you have finished both driver education and driver training.
+- Prove that you have completed both driver education and driver training.

-- Have had a California instruction permit or an instruction permit from another state for at least 6 months (refer to the Out-of-State Minors section on page 10).
+- Have had a California instruction permit or an instruction permit from another state for at least 6 months (refer to the Out-of-State Minors section below).

 - Pass the behind-the-wheel driving test.
 You have 3 chances to pass the driving test while your permit is valid.
 If you fail the behind-the-wheel driving test, you must pay a retest fee for a second or subsequent test and wait 14 days (2 weeks), not including the day the test was failed before you are retested.